crealytics/spark-excel/README.md

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html).
 To build a JAR file simply run `sbt assembly` from the project root.
+To build for a specific spark version, for example spark-2.4.1, run `sbt -Dspark.testVersion=2.4.1 assembly`, also from the project root.
 The build configuration includes support for Scala 2.12 and 2.11.